-The Google-Facebook digital advertising duopoly engendered serious concerns from marketers in 2017 around the extent to which these companies -- via their walled-garden tool suits and, more consequentially, proprietary data sets -- will have manifest control over the digital destinies of the companies that advertise on them.
-Both Facebook and Google moved their advertising offerings downstream with respect to "user value" in 2017 (Facebook with its AEO and Value Optimization bidding options and Google with its fully-integrated UAC ad system), rendering views and clicks mostly irrelevant.
+The Google-Facebook digital advertising duopoly engendered serious concerns from marketers in 2017 around the extent to which these companies — via their walled-garden advertising tool suites and, more consequentially, proprietary data sets — will have manifest control over the digital destinies of the companies that advertise on them.
+Both Facebook and Google moved their advertising offerings downstream with respect to “user value” in 2017 (Facebook with its AEO and Value Optimization bidding options and Google with its fully-integrated UAC ad system), rendering views and clicks mostly irrelevant.
 The duopoly knows who your best customers are and how to reach them; no one can compete with that because the value proposition in that environment is data, not inventory.

 The IAB reported last year that Facebook and Google owned 89% of all US digital ad revenue growth in 2016: